 One of Maple Counseling's primary functions is to provide training to the next generation of mental health professionals.
-We offer a comprehensive training program for counselors working toward their LMFT, LCSW, LPCC or PhD/PsyD license in the state of California.
+We offer a comprehensive training program for counselors working toward their LMFT, LCSW or LPCC license in the state of California.

 Application form and instructions are at the bottom of this page.